Learning to love vegetables!

 For more information on See & Eat, or to download the resources yourself, click here to be taken to the See & Eat website.

-BNF has produced a short leaflet with tips about encouraging young children to eat vegetables that you can download below, and you can find loads more free activities and information on the see and eat website www.seeandeat.org
+We have produced a short leaflet with tips about encouraging young children to eat vegetables that you can download below, and you can find loads more free activities and information on the See and Eat website www.seeandeat.org

 This work has been funded by EIT Food, the innovation community on Food of the European Institute of Innovation and Technology (EIT), a body of the EU, under the Horizon 2020, the EU Framework Programme for Research and Innovation.

 The talk below details why nutrition matters so much in the first few years of life, and how the nutrients consumed and eating patterns developed can lead to different health outcomes in later years.